fbgallet/roam-extension-stats/README.md

-# Block & Page Info v.3
+# Block & Page Info v.4

 ### Get a quick overview of useful informations on any block, page or DNP and their children, in a small tooltip.

-Update to v.3: February 8th, 2023.
+Update to v.4: February 21st, 2023.
 See [changelog here](https://github.com/fbgallet/roam-extension-stats/blob/main/CHANGELOG.md) for an overview of updates and new features 🆕

 ![block info v31](https://user-images.githubusercontent.com/74436347/217921183-7e26dd1f-43ca-4bd1-87c4-0b4f0515a5f2.gif)

+### Tooltips
 Just hover over any bullet, page title, page shortcut or 'Daily notes' in the left sidebar to see the following info (info between brackets are optional):

 - Creation Date and time (customizable format)